EskiMojo14/mix-n-matchers/README.md

 import "mix-n-matchers/jest-globals";
 ```

-If you want finer control over which matchers are added, you should use the below:
+If you want finer control over which matchers are added, you should follow the below:

 ```ts
 // global.d.ts